Covalentbond719/lemonSpire2/README.md

 - Show each player's damage and buff contribution in multiplayer mode
 - Show whether other players have multiplayer-exclusive cards (generally effects that only help teammates), displayed as a handshake icon
 - Multiplayer Chat
+- - In multiplayer chat, use Alt + Click to send information about relics, cards, and buffs to the chat
+- - This feature's Vibe Codebase is thanks to [sts2_typing by Shiroim](https://github.com/Shiroim/sts2_typing), MIT License